rokcej/liquid-environments/README.md

 # Real-time Rendering of Liquid Environments

-This project was developed for my Bachelor's thesis.
+This project was developed for my Bachelor's thesis, which can be accessed [here](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=119972&lang=eng).

 A live demo of the application is available [here](https://rokcej.github.io/).

 ## Abstract